indygreg/PyOxidizer/docs/faq.rst

 Why Rust?
 =========

+This is really 2 separate questions:

+* Why choose Rust for the run-time/embedding components?
+* Why choose Rust for the build-time components?

-``PyOxidizer`` binaries require a *driver* application to interface with the Python C API and that *driver* application needs to compile to native code.
-In the author's opinion, the only appropriate languages for this were C, C++, and Rust.
+``PyOxidizer`` binaries require a *driver* application to interface with the Python C API and that *driver* application needs to compile to native code in order to provide a *native* executable without requiring a run-time on the machine it executes on.
+In the author's opinion, the only appropriate languages for this were C, Rust, and maybe C++.

 Of those 3, the project's author prefers to write new projects in Rust because it is a superior systems programming language that has built on lessons learned from decades working with its predecessors.
 The author prefers technologies that can detect and eliminate entire classes of bugs (like buffer overflow and use-after-free) at compile time.
+On a less-opinionated front, Rust's built-in build system support means that we don't have to spend considerable effort solving hard problems like cross-compiling.
+Implementing the embedding component in Rust also creates interesting opportunities to embed Python in Rust programs.
+This is largely an unexplored area in the Python ecosystem and the author hopes that PyOxidizer plays a part in more people embedding Python in Rust.

 For the non-runtime packaging side of ``PyOxidizer``, pretty much any programming language would be appropriate.
-The project's author initially did prototyping in Python 3 but switched to Rust for synergy with the the run-time driver and because Rust had *solved* some hard problems such as a build system that could easily produce statically linked binaries.
+The project's author initially did prototyping in Python 3 but switched to Rust for synergy with the the run-time driver and because Rust had working solutions for several systems-level problems, such as parsing ELF, DWARF, etc executables, cross-compiling, integrating custom memory allocators, etc. A minor factor was the author's desire to learn more about Rust by starting a *real* Rust project.

 Why is the Rust Code...
 Not Great?
 ==================================